Student Advisory Board

 Student Advisory Board Report

 Last semester, the Student Advisory Board learned that the key to its success was teamwork.
 This may seem obvious -- we met just about weekly, to share observations, ideas, and turkey subs.
-We were constantly working as a team to try to brainstorm new ways to counsel students, new events to be held in Bartlett Hall, and new ways of catching the attention of English majors.
+We were constantly working as a team to try to brainstorm new ways to counsel students, new events, and new ways of catching the attention of English majors.
 However, the thing that didn't cross our minds was combining our team's efforts with those of another team: the members of the English Society.

 Signs advertising the printed release of Jabberwocky began appearing around Bartlett Hall, and from there, our idea was born -- join with the members of the English Society to hold an event!
 The planning began, e-mails were sent, and a reading was planned for mid-May.
 We had pizza and soda, and authors read their own work from the new edition of Jabberwocky.
 The turnout was one of the largest the Student Advisory Board had experienced and it was truly an entertaining event!